기본 콘텐츠로 건너뛰기

 });

-Instead, what we could do is bind one
+Instead, what we could do is bind one click handler to the <table />.

-.document.querySelector('#the-table').addEventListener('click', function (e) {
+document.querySelector('#the-table').addEventListener('click', function (e) {

 if (e.target.nodeName === "A") {